IVRPowers/blog/content/post/technologies/webrtc-vs-rtmp.md

 Our Video Gateway connects peers or endpoints between [WebRTC](http://blog.ivrpowers.com/post/technologies/what-is-webrtc/), [RTMP](http://blog.ivrpowers.com/post/technologies/what-is-rtmp/) and SIP technology to create advanced Video services.
 RTMP is an open protocol for Adobe Flash Player that allows to connect flash compliant browsers.
 WebRTC (Web Real-Time Communication) is an API definition drafted by the World Wide Web Consortium (W3C) that supports browser-to-browser applications for voice calling, video chat, and messaging without the need of either internal or external plugins.

-Video Gateway works in common hardware or Cloud VM servers configurations, providing a highly scalable base system to meet all customers’ business and technical requirements.
+Our Video Gateway platforms work in common hardware or Cloud VM servers configurations, providing a highly scalable base system to meet all customers’ business and technical requirements.

 > Last modified date: January, 30 2019